ubarsc/python-fmask/doc/source/index.rst

 The command line scripts supplied can process a Sentinel2 Level C granule from the image directory.
 Here is an example of how to do this.
 This example works at 20m resolution, but the recipe can be varied as required.
+Be warned, processing at 10m resolution would be considerably slower, and is unlikely to be any more accurate.

 This makes a stack of ALL the bands, at the 20m resolution (a compromise between speed and detail).
 Bands are in order of numeric band number::